AnswerDotAI/safepyrun/README.md

     {'a': 1, 'b': 2}

 This is particularly useful in LLM tool loops where the model might need to accumulate results across steps.
-Non-suffixed names remain local to the sandbox call and are not exported.
+The `_` suffix is only needed when you want to force-export a name that would otherwise be blocked (because it shadows an existing callable or module).

 ### Async support